 For more information, see official SFDPH guidance for higher education.

-Sports and Music
+Sports and music

-All schools, community programs, private teams and leagues must follow the directive for organized sports.
+All schools, community programs, private teams and leagues must follow the guidance directive for organized sports.
 Musical activities are considered low-contact activities.
 They follow the same rules as low contact organized sports.
 More detail is also found under general requirements for individuals in the Stay Safer at Home Health Order.

 Family resource centers are open to help parents and families.
 See guidance about safe practices for these centers.